Important info about our dispensaries during the COVID-19 outbreak

-Right now, at Deerfield, Litchfield and Mokena we’re cash only.
+Right now, at Deerfield, Litchfield, Morris and Mokena we’re cash only or you can use the CanPay app.
 So no credit cards, no debit cards, and no checks.
 But don’t worry, all of our dispensaries have an ATM on premises so even if you forget to bring cash, you’re covered.

 - Can I put in my order before I get there?

-If you’re a medical patient, you can pre-order online before you visit, and pickup the same day at the dispensary you ordered from.
+If you’re a medical patient or recreational customer, you can pre-order online before you visit, and pickup the same day at the dispensary you ordered from.
 Please visit individual menu pages for Deerfield, Litchfield, Mokena and Morris to browse our inventory.

 - How much will legal cannabis cost?